0ceal0t/Dalamud-VFXEditor/README.md

 ## Installation
 1. This plugin requires [XIV Quick Launcher](https://github.com/goatcorp/FFXIVQuickLauncher) to run
-2. Enable the plugins from the `/xlplugins` menu
+2. Install the plugin from the `/xlplugins` menu
 3. Once installed, open with `/vfxedit`

 ## Usage